Certification in Control Self-Assessment™

 and continuing professional education

-CCSA™ candidates must exhibit high moral and professional character and must submit a character reference signed by a CCSA™, a Certified Internal Auditor, or the candidate's supervisor.
-Work Experience:
+- Character Reference: candidates must exhibit high moral and professional character and must submit a character reference signed by a CCSA™, supervisor, manager or educator upon application to the program.

-Candidates must take their exam within 180 days of their exam registration date.
+Candidates must take their exam/s within 180 days of their exam registration date.
+Candidates should register for one exam at a time.
+Usually, the CCSA™ program is completed in two years.
 The certification program’s eligibility requires candidates to complete the program certification process within four years of application approval.
 If a candidate has not completed the certification process within four years, all fees and exam parts will be forfeited.

 More information Study Support Exam Content & Format